6 Custom Software Development Trends to Watch in 2022

 Custom Software Development Trend 4: Cloud Computing Moves into New Era

-Unsurprisingly, Cloud computing is exploding in 2021.
-According to CRN, global Cloud infrastructure is expected to grow 35% in 2021 alone.
-This network of on-demand public-facing computing resources made possible remote work, COVID-era ecommerce, automation, and the Internet of Things — in other words, everything that made 2020 bearable.
+Unsurprisingly, Cloud computing is exploded in 2021 and will continue to in the coming year as well.
+According to CRN, global Cloud infrastructure grew by 35% in 2021 alone.
+This network of on-demand public-facing computing resources made possible remote work, COVID-era ecommerce, automation, and the Internet of Things — in other words, everything that made 2020-2021 bearable.

-Established and growing quickly, Cloud computing will enter a new era, dominated by innovations that make a good thing even better.
+Established and growing quickly, Cloud computing will enter a new era in 2022, dominated by innovations that make a good thing even better.
 Directions to watch in Cloud computing include:

 - Expansion of the Edge.
 The Cloud is nothing new, but the Edge kind of is.
 “Edge Computing” is a kind of Cloud Computing that moves the computing resources closer to the end user, improving bandwidth and response times.
 As the Cloud expands, consumption of services on the Edge will become the norm rather than the exception.